Skip to main content

 We are going above and beyond the federal requirements by engaging in early and meaningful public involvement throughout the permitting process.
 Sign up to receive email updates on upcoming community meetings and input opportunities.

-When the studies are complete, the results will be provided to the Army Corps of Engineers to review and utilize as they see fit in their permit decision.
+When the analyses are complete, the results will be provided to the Army Corps of Engineers to consider in their permit decision among other factors.

 Key Milestones